© Shutterstock

 Chi-Chi’s salsa and chili con queso (2003)

 - The outbreak, which killed three people and affected 555 total, was traced to green onions imported from Mexico and used to make salsa and chili con queso at Chi-Chi’s restaurant in Monaca, PA.
-See also: The most common food allergies
+See also: What happens to your body if you eat eggs every day?

 © iStock